-- The following are observed as public holidays: New Year's Day, Good Friday, Easter Sunday, Easter Monday, 5 May, Ascension Day, Whit Sunday, Whit Monday, Christmas Day and Boxing Day, the day on which the Queen's Birthday is celebrated in the Netherlands and other days determined in consultation with local employees' organisations. - 2.
+- 1. The following are observed as public holidays: New Year's Day, Good Friday, Easter Sunday, Easter Monday, 5 May, Ascension Day, Whit Sunday, Whit Monday, Christmas Day and Boxing Day, the national holiday on which the king or queen's birthday is celebrated in the Netherlands and other days determined in consultation with local employees' organisations. - 2.
 In principle, no work is performed on the above public holidays.
 However, this can be overruled if the interests of the institution render this unavoidable. - 3.
 If the institution is closed on a designated public holiday or anniversary, be it religious, nationally, regionally or locally recognised or established in consultation with local employees' organisations, the employee shall be granted leave unless the interests of the institution require otherwise. - 4.
 Leave on a public holiday referred to in the first paragraph is granted while retaining one's remuneration.